 Aside from its sinister meaning in the language of flowers, the bird’s-foot trefoil does not have many commonly known myths or folklore attached to it.
 Its origins date back to Europe, Asia, and North Africa, and it grew in popularity for its ability to endure difficult conditions, mitigate erosion, and attract bumblebees and other pollinators.

-Suitable Gifting Occasions for Bird’s-Foot Trefoil Flowers
+Suitable Gifting Occasions

-The bird’ s-foot trefoil flower is not commonly given as a gift as it mainly grows outdoors as a wildflower or livestock feed.
+The bird’ s-foot trefoil flower is not commonly given as a gift, as it grows mainly outdoors as a wildflower or livestock feed.
 However, you could give the seeds as a gift to a gardener or rancher looking for quick, hardy ground cover.

 Bird’s-foot trefoil is an excellent choice whether you’re attracting pollinators, feeding livestock, or simply adding a touch of color to your garden.
 As long as you contain its growth, you can enjoy the many benefits of this perennial species through the passing seasons and beyond.